MoiraMarques/projeto/bc-externalsites.md

 ### Currently:
- - have support for brightcove player in new editor
+ - Have support for brightcove player in new editor
  - Able to import individual bc urls
  - Able to add simple mrss feeds
+ - Have support for brightcove videos in the embedder / transcript viewer

 ### Want:
  - To simplify the process for user: